-A good example of a limiting belief is the either/or dichotomy, which is a false dichotomy.
+One good example of a limiting belief is the false dichotomy between ‘either/or’.

-One common manifestation of this limiting belief is that “I must do one thing or another,” when, in fact, it may be possible to do “one thing and another.”
+One common manifestation of this limiting belief is that “I must do one thing or another,” when, in fact, it may be possible to do both.

-For example, you may have a passion for teaching wellness, but there is always more to know about wellness since the world of healing and wellness is an infinite body of knowledge that would take many lifetimes to master and exhaust.
+For example, you may have a passion for teaching wellness, but there is always more to know about wellness because the subject of healing contains an amount of knowledge that’s impossible to master in a single lifetime.

-Here are some more examples of limiting beliefs.
+Here are some other examples of limiting beliefs.

 HOW TO IDENTIFY LIMITING BELIEFS